Asia Pacific Fintech Market Size

+- The COVID-19 pandemic greatly impacted the Asia-Pacific Fintech Market.
 Despite the hardships that the year 2020 brought to governments and people across the Asia Pacific, the fintech industry was one of the few bright spots.
-Throughout the area, billions of people and businesses have gone digital, a movement that has been hastened by the pandemic.
+Throughout the area, billions of people and businesses have gone digital, a movement that was hastened by the pandemic.
 Fintech is one of the few areas of the economy that has risen in recent years.

 |By Service Proposition|

 |Money Transfer and Payments|

 |Rest of Asia-Pacific|

 Asia Pacific Fintech Market Trends

 - In Asia, China continues to set the tone for FinTech innovation.
 FinTech services are now deeply integrated into the lives of Chinese consumers, free of outdated technology and supported by their integration with China's powerful and omnipresent e-commerce and social media platforms, like Alibaba and WeChat.